persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

   - **Modify**: Reopen the setting window to change the analysis parameters
   - **Remove**: Remove the analysis from the study

-This item is associated with a window displaying the list of the parameters, a progress bar and Run/Stop buttons, to launch or stop the analysis.
+This item is associated with a window showing the parameter list, a progress bar and Run/Stop buttons, to launch or stop the analysis.

 .. image:: /user_manual/graphical_interface/deterministic_analysis/evaluationWindow.png